Sub-GHz, NFC, and RFID Technologies Explained

 How Does It Work?

-NFC involves an initiator and a target.
-The initiator generates a radio frequency field that powers the target (often passive, like a chip in a payment card), enabling data exchange.
+NFC works using an initiator and a target.
+The initiator generates a radio field that powers the target, which is often a passive chip like a payment card or tag.
+Data is exchanged almost instantly once the devices are close enough.

 Example Uses in Real Life

-• Smart Posters and Tags: Tap your phone against a poster to access a website or download an app.
+- Smart Posters and Tags: Tapping a tag to open a website or app.

 Pros and Cons